fontforge/designwithfontforge.com/en-US/Glossary.md

 ### Spline

 A curved line segment.
-The splines used in FontForge are all second or third order Bézier splines (quadratic or cubic), and Raph Levien's clothoid splines.
+The splines used in FontForge are all second or third order B&eacute;zier splines (quadratic or cubic), and Raph Levien's clothoid splines.

 ### SSP